lawrennd/old_talks/_business/post-digital-transformation-intellectual-debt.md

 \subsection{Conclusion}

-See the Gorilla don't be the gorilla.
+See the Gorilla *don't* be the Gorilla.
+\figure{\includejpg{\diagramsDir/business/gorilla-punch-mouth}{50%}}{A famous quote from Mike Tyson before his fight with Evander Holyfield: "Everyone has a plan untill they get punched in the mouth".
+Don't let the gorilla punch you in the mouth.
+See the gorilla, but don't be the gorilla.
+Photo credit: <https://www.catersnews.com/stories/animals/go-ape-unlucky-photographer-gets-punched-by-lairy-gorilla-drunk-from-eating-bamboo-shoots/>}{gorilla-punch-mouth}

 \reading